 - Consumers may be offered a way to obtain their refund from someone other than the state or federal government.
 Many scammers trick people into paying for services such as refund “processing” for a fee.

 - Other types of tax fraud, such as fraudulent tax preparer scams, should also be reported to the Missouri Attorney General’s Consumer Protection Hotline and to the IRS.

 Consumers can take these steps to help prevent tax identity theft:

 - File taxes early.

 - Apply for an Electronic Filing PIN number from the IRS and register with the IRS.
-This may reduce your chances that someone else will electronically file using your information.
+This may reduce your chances that someone else will electronically file using your

 - Watch your mail carefully in January and February for mailed W-2 forms and 1099 forms.
 If traveling during the months when these arrive by mail, ask a trusted friend or neighbor to check your mail while you are away.

 - Do not open emails that come from someone you do not know.
 Beware of phony websites that are not real.
 Phony web sites may look real at first, but fake sites have tell-tale signs.
-They may have misspelled words, blurry graphics, and logos that are not quite right.
+They may have misspelled words, blurry graphics, and logos that are

 - Have returns prepared by qualified tax preparation firms and verify with the preparer that any electronic filing was accepted.
 If using an online service, maintain your records and watch for anything unusual during filing.